mitogen-hq/mitogen/docs/ansible.rst

 Behavioural Differences
 -----------------------

+* Ansible permits up to ``forks`` SSH connections to be setup simultaneously, whereas in Mitogen this is handled by a thread pool.
+Eventually this pool will become per-CPU, but meanwhile, a maximum of 16 SSH connections may be established simultaneously by default.
+This can be increased or decreased setting the ``MITOGEN_POOL_SIZE`` environment variable.

 * Mitogen treats connection timeouts for the SSH and become steps of a task invocation separately, meaning that in some circumstances the configured